Quick Answer

 Driving without a valid license in Tennessee can result in fines, vehicle impoundment, and increased immigration risk.
 We strongly recommend pursuing a legal path rather than driving without a license.

-Why an ITIN Is Not Enough
+Why Is an ITIN Not Enough for a Driver's License?

 That said, having an ITIN is still useful — it allows you to file taxes, open bank accounts, and build a credit history in the U.S. Those are all things you can do today, regardless of driver's license eligibility.